fishinwind/workshop/rst/Block_1/class-5.rst

 For Loops (range)
 =================
-You can also automate repetitive tasks with a for loop:
+Automate repetitive tasks with a for loop:

 .. ipython::
     :verbatim: